vacuumlabs/cardano-hw-cli/docs/installation-macos-autocomplete.md

 brew install bash
 ```

-Verify instalation, you should see new version installed:
+Verify the installation, you should see new version installed:
 ```
 $ which -a bash
 /usr/local/bin/bash